Janis Kelly (soprano)

 Janis Kelly (born 30 December 1954) is a Scottish operatic soprano and voice teacher.
 She is Professor and Chair of Vocal Performance at the Royal College of Music in London.

 Early life

 Kelly was born in Glasgow, Scotland.
-She studied at the Royal Conservatoire of Scotland and the Royal College of Music.
+She studied at the Royal Scottish Academy of Music & Drama and the Royal College of Music.
 Following this, she studied under Elisabeth Grümmer in Paris.